Leveraging Old Military Tech for Supply-Chain Transparency

 As brands and retailers understand all too well, supply chain transparency in the outdoor industry can be, in some cases, a bit of a mixed bag.
 Though efforts at accountability have improved dramatically in recent years, misreporting on dirty practices and even outright counterfeiting do still happen along the path from sourcing to sale.

-“People talk about the supply chain for down products being notoriously opaque,” says Matthew Betcher, creative director for Allied Feather & Down.
+“People talk about the supply chain for down products being notoriously opaque,” said Matthew Betcher, creative director for Allied Feather & Down.
 “And it’s true.
 This supply chain is centuries old.
 It still functions much as it has for generations.”

 Historically, this has led to problems of fraudulent manufacturing processes in filling products like jackets and sleeping bags with down material.
 A contracted factory might, for instance, claim that it’s filling all of its North Face jackets with Allied down, when really it’s blending Allied’s product with a cheaper substitute.
 In days past, the only way for quality control team to spot check a factory would be to pull products from the assembly line and rip them open.